OfficeDev/office-js-docs-pr/docs/outlook/compare-outlook-add-in-support-in-outlook-for-mac.md

 ---
 title: Compare Outlook add-in support in Outlook on Mac
-description: Learn how add-in support in Outlook on Mac compares with other Outlook hosts. ms.date: 11/26/2019
+description: 'Learn how add-in support in Outlook on Mac compares with other Outlook hosts.' ms.date: 11/26/2019
 localization_priority: Normal
 ---